 Dual-Fueled RFUR Project Compliance Status To Be Determined

-A dual-fueled RFUR project is assigned compliance status "To Be Determined" if its compliance verification is required but Itron did not have sufficient information.
-There are two directed biogas projects in this category.
+A dual-fueled RFUR project is assigned compliance status "To Be Determined" if its compliance verification is required but Itron did not have sufficient information to make a determination.
+There is one directed biogas project in this category.